mlowery/getchange/README.md

 ## Overview

 `getchange` will download a Gerrit change along with its unmerged ancestors (i.e. dependencies) given only a "change-ish".
+A change along with its dependencies is referred to here as a "change-chain."

 A "change-ish" is any of the following: